housegevity/hgApp/README.md

 ## How to run locally

 * 'npm install'
-* if you do not have grunt installed already run 'npm install -g grunt-cli
+* if you do not have grunt installed already run 'npm install -g grunt-cli'
 * 'grunt serve'
+* once you are up and running you can run 'grunt fun'

 Then navigate your browser to `http://localhost:5555/home` and be prepared to be amazed